Is Email Marketing an Art or a Science?

 Strategy #1: Start right by managing your subscribers’ preferences

 If you don’t know your audience, you don’t know who you’re marketing to.
 This means you don’t know what you’re trying to accomplish.
 In other words, you don’t have a clear goal.
-And if you don’t have a goal, why are you even launching an email campaign?!
+And if you don’t have a goal, why are you even launching an email with Salesforce campaign management?!

 That’s why it’s crucial to know your audience.
 And managing your subscriber preferences using SFMC’s ready-to-use Profile Center and Subscription Center is a great way to do this.
 Here’s what you need to know about SFMC’s ready-to-use Profile and Subscription Centers.